NBN And PABX Phone Systems

 An example of how NBN and an ATA with your old PABX works is

 If you are considering a new phone system anyway, perhaps this would be a good time to consider a fully VoIP (SIP) system, as it is the way of the future, shop around, talk to your IT consultant or a Registered Cabling Provider for advice on SIP Equipment and especially SIP Trunk Providers, the plans and inclusions, number of lines, with all things equal, the prices, just like hardware, can vary rather wildly.
-An Example of two SIP Trunk providers doing the same thing are Telstra Business SIP (A new product coming for 2018), and MyNetFone.

 This type of setup optionally involves extra equipment on top of the PBX itself such as a PoE (Power over Ethernet) Switch, and a decent Router with QoS.